SahanaTP/Carbon_Assesment_and_Measurement_in_Agriculture/README.md

-# Carbon_Assesment_and_Measurement_in_Agriculture
+# Carbon_Assessment_and_Measurement_in_Agriculture
-A Bigdata and Machine Learning Solution for Smart Carbon Assesment in Agricultural lands
+A Bigdata and Machine Learning Solution for Smart Carbon Assessment in Agricultural lands